benaziziasmae/School_District_Analysis/README.md

  **2- How is the school summary affected?**

--  The data remains unaffected for all schools except for Thomas High School which showed a drasctic drop in all grade parameters and passing %.
+-  The data remains unaffected for all schools except for Thomas High School which showed a drasctic drop passing %.
-Average Math Score and Average Reading scores for Thomas High School changed drastically from 83.42 to 59.85 and 83.85 to 60.24 respectively after the change of Data.
 - % Passing Students for Math and Reading for Thomas High School came considerable down from 93.27% to 66.91% and 97.31% to 69.66% respectively.
 - % Overall passing students for Thomas High School came down from 90.95% to 65.08%.